Children’s / Youth Counseling Program

 Children’s/Youth Counseling Program

-We provide developmentally appropriate counseling services to:
+We provide developmentally appropriate therapeutic counseling services to:

-We provide these services to anyone regardless of race, gender, age, national origin, immigration status, gender identity or expression, faith, sexual orientation, disability, ethnicity, and geographic location.
+Services are available in both English and Spanish to survivors regardless of race, gender, age, national origin, immigration status, gender identity or expression, faith, sexual orientation, disability, ethnicity, and geographic location.
+Services are available at no cost to the client and their caregiver.

 If you are interested in learning more or would like to schedule an appointment, please call our counseling referrals line at (804) 249-9470 ext.
 112.